schattenbrot/go-simple-file-server/README.md

-# Simple File Server in Go
+# Go Simple File Server

 This is a very simple fileserver written in Go.